ashongdev/cs50-final-project/README.md

 Build the project out as a full-stack application
 Add user authentication (if building it as a full-stack app) Add password reset capabilities

+Progress update

+For the past few months, I’ve been chasing that “perfect” idea for my CS50 Web final project.
+Eventually, inspiration struck: a note-taking app.
+Cliche?
+Yeah🙄.
+Simple?
+Yeah🙄.
+Until I decided to torture myself by implementing Google OAuth 😭.
+Honestly, who sent me?

+I spent the past week wrestling with authentication.
+Imagine this: me, React on the frontend, Django on the backend, and Google OAuth standing in the corner, laughing at my pain.
+Looking back, picking React for this was like bringing a bazooka to a chess game — impressive, but completely unnecessary.

+Still, I pushed through.
+I wrote the entire frontend in React, then hit the OAuth stage.
+After hopping from one YouTube video to another, I actually got sign-in working 🎉.
+But then came the dreaded CORS problem: backend holding the cookies, frontend unable to touch them, and I was stuck in developer limbo — like being at a party where the snacks are in the kitchen, but someone locked the door.
+Basically… cookies I couldn’t eat 🍪💔.

+I reached out to friends and other devs for help (big thanks 🙏🏽).
+Their advice was super useful, and the breakthrough came when I finally switched back to Django’s default templates—like running home after realizing fast food can’t beat mom’s cooking.
+Along the way, I picked up lessons and concepts I didn’t even know I was missing.

+At the end of the day, the biggest lesson was this: sometimes the stack you think will make life easier is the same stack that trips you up.
+As the saying goes, “Smooth seas never made a skilled sailor.”

+Next stage: I need to wrap up the project, submit it, and then wait for the CS50 team to manually review it.
+Wish me luck👍.
+If you’ve ever had your own OAuth/CORS horror story, I’d love to hear it!

+#CS50 #WebDevelopment #Django #React #OAuth #Python #Programming #LearnByBuilding